LucaSavarese104/cis4400NYCRestaurants/README.md

 2. **For Health Inspectors**:
    - Target inspections in high-risk ZIP codes, particularly in Manhattan and Brooklyn.
-   - Use temporal data to anticipate periods of increased violations and allocate resources accordingly.
+   - Use seasonal data to anticipate periods of increased violations and allocate resources accordingly.

 3. **For Policymakers**:
    - Develop borough-specific public health initiatives to address recurring issues in high-violation areas.